 Ossian State Forest

 Ossian State Forest is located two miles northeasterly of the hamlet of Swain, in the town of Ossian, Livingston County.
+It is approximately 1,303 acres in size.

 Recreational opportunities on this forest focus on rustic experiences with a limited amount of development.
 There are no formally designated trails.
 There is a developed camping area at Evergreen Pond, along Scoville Road.
 Tables and fire rings are provided.
 This is a carry in-carry out facility.